SnootierMoon/LambdaCalc/README.md

 This screenshot above demonstrates:

- * the church encoding of 0-4, where 1 is simplified to the identity function,
+ * the church encoding of 0-4, where 1 is eta-reduced to the identity function,
  * the successor, add, and multiply operations, written in functional style,
  * the S and K combinators,
- * the add function expressed with S and K combinators, demonstrating alpha-conversion to resolve conflicting bound identifiers.
+ * the add function expressed with S and K combinators, demonstrating alpha-conversion to prevent captured variables.

-This program does not handle certain expressions, such as expressions that can be beta-reduced infinitely many times, like `(\x.xx)\x.xx` and `\f.(\x.f(xx))\x.f(xx)`.

-# Todo

- * Rewrite evaluator with call-by-name semantics